crpietschmann/portfolio/_posts/2006-09-14-polymorphic-podcast-awesome-net-podcast!.markdown

   - /post.aspx?id=a5a320a2-1439-4853-bc86-8a2388f81150
 ---
 <!-- more -->

-<P>I've searched for quality development related (specifically .NET) podcasts, and there really aren't very many.
+I've searched for quality development related (specifically .NET) podcasts, and there really aren't very many.
 The <A href="http://polymorphicpodcast.com/">Polymorphic Podcast is an awesome .NET podcast</A> with some really great content.
-I really recommend checking it out.</P>
+I really recommend checking it out.

-<P>Listen: <A href="http://polymorphicpodcast.com/">Polymorphic Podcast</A></P>
+Listen: <A href="http://polymorphicpodcast.com/">Polymorphic Podcast</A>